Quick tip for bloggers to see Pinterest repins and pin performance on individual pins on Pinterest even with the new stats!

 Is the number in my feed all-time?
 If so, why do I have other versions of the same pin with a different number?

 Does it represent some other length of time?
 Is it the number of times that pin was saved by a left-handed person?
 Honestly, who knows!
-Why won’t you tell us, Pinterest?!

-Plus, a lot of times we want individual repin counts so we can see how a specific pin is performing on a specific board or group boards.
+We want individual repin counts so we can see how a specific pin is performing on a specific board or group boards.
 You CANNOT get that info with aggregate stats.

 If Pinterest not showing repins is driving you nuts, the easiest way to see Pinterest repins is with Tailwind.